-Every year many voices are raised around the Diwali smog problem.
-Air pollution in Delhi results in approximately 80 deaths per day and this time around, the visible smog adds to trepidation of a public already worn thin by the pandemic lockdowns.
+Every year come Diwali season, Delhi's annual smog problem becomes anything that everyone can talk about.
+And rightly so.
+Air pollution in Delhi results in approximately 80 deaths per day and this time around, the visible smog is adding to trepidation of a public already worn thin by the pandemic lockdowns.
 At Blue Sky our maps are showing off-the-charts pollution levels across North India and we thought perhaps it was a good time to understand why air pollution casts a grim shadow on Diwali festivities and how we can solve this problem.

 AQI (Air Quality Index) during Diwali nights has reached 999 (highest possible measure on the AQI scale) with the safe number being 60.
-In 2020, the Delhi Government has imposed a complete ban on sale and bursting of all type of recrackers.
+In 2020, the Delhi Government imposed a complete ban on sale and bursting of all type of crackers.)